Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 2. Extract the error handling state and primitives for managing it into a shared library that would be a dependency for each of the extension modules.

-As you've correctly guessed, we chose to create a shared library, which seemed like the more principled [^7] option.
-How hard it could it be? [^8]
+As you've correctly guessed, we chose to create a shared library, which seemed like the more principled option [^7].
+As the saying goes: we do things not because they are easy, but because we thought they would be easy [^8].

 ## Static vs dynamic linking

-Let's review the structure of C programs.
+Now for some background information to make sure everyone's on the same page.
+As an entrypoint, let's review the structure of C programs.
 Below I've annotated the classic hello world program.
-Every C program must have a single entrypoint function `main` where execution begins.
+Every C program must have a single function `main` where execution begins.
 Within `main` one can use functions and data structures which were defined outside of `main`.
 Here we use a function `printf` from the C standard library.

 ```c
 /* Insert the contents of the standard library header file "stdio.h"